entropyxyz/entropy-docs/content/reference/javascript-sdk/basic-end-to-end-example.md

 ---
-title: "Basic end-to-end example"
+title: "Hello world"
-lead: "A straight-forward Node JS script that goes through the complete end-to-end Entropy flow."
+lead: "A straight-forward Node JS script that goes through the complete end-to-end Entropy flow.
+It's slightly more in-depth than your standard _hello world_ tutorial, but it's totally worth it."
 ---

 ## Prerequisites